Skip to main content

 “A lot of the survivors had to leave their homes very quickly and did not have an opportunity to get anything or take anything with them and many have lost everything,” said Mariel Fonteyn, Americares director of U.S. emergency response.

-Much of historic downtown Lahaina has been reduced to ash.
-Search and recovery efforts have been completed and the next phase of recovery is underway.
-Hundreds of people are still listed as missing.
-Approximately 2,200 structures have been destroyed or damaged in Maui, most of them residential.
+Much of historic downtown Lahaina was reduced to ash.
+Approximately 2,200 structures were destroyed or damaged in Maui, most of them residential.
+Lahaina holds over 1,000 years of historical and cultural significance to the Hawaiian people.
+The depth of the loss is unimaginable.
 President Joe Biden approved an emergency disaster declaration, authorizing the Federal Emergency Management Agency to provide support and federal funding for the recovery.

 An aerial image taken on August 10, 2023 shows a person walking down Front Street past destroyed buildings burned to the ground in Lahaina in the aftermath of wildfires in western Maui, Hawaii, that began on August 8.
 Photo by PATRICK T. FALLON/AFP via Getty Images